 Community Supported Agriculture (CSA) is a relationship between our farm and you as our member.
 Rather than simply purchasing food, our customers become “members” of our CSA farm and receive a portion or “share” of our farm’s harvest in addition to produce we will source from other small farms in the Lehigh Valley.
-Our Winter CSA runs for 16 weeks, from November 11 2020 to February 17 2021, with 8 bi-weekly pick ups.
+Our Winter CSA runs for 8 weeks, from November 17, 2021 to January 5 2022.

 Our Growing Practices

 We farm in a way we feel is healthy for ourselves, our land, and our community.
 To increase the health of our soil, the farm is no till—that means we do not use tractors or other machinery to turn the soil.
 Tilling land releases carbon into the atmosphere, whereas farming without tillage sequesters carbon.
 This is mentioned to shed light on yet another damaging aspect of industrial agriculture, not to demonize small farmers who till.
 In fall of 2018, we decided to buy a tractor to relieve our bodies from having to do some of the hardest and most time-consuming physical labor.
 Before that, we accomplished all farmwork with our F-150, shovels, rakes, wheelbarrows, and other hand tools.
 Each spring we fertilize with composted plant materials and manures.
 We don’t use any synthetic chemicals and we are non-GMO.
 We do use a few OMRI-listed biological controls.
 OMRI-listed means they are approved for use by Certified Organic farms.
 Our farm is not Certified Organic and we do not plan to become certified.
 We are transparent about our farming practices and welcome any questions!
 This is abundantly productive agriculture, and we are proud of the methods we use.

 Produce We Expect for Winter Share 2021